microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/reportroot-getoffice365groupsactivitydetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Obtenha dados sobre as atividades dos Grupos do Office 365 por grupo.
+Obtenha detalhes sobre a atividade de grupos do Microsoft 365 por grupo.

-> **Observação:** para saber mais sobre diferentes visualizações e nomes de relatórios, confira [Relatórios do Office 365 Reports - Grupos do Office 365](https://support.office.com/client/Office-365-groups-a27f1a99-3557-4f85-9560-a28e3d822a40).
+> **Observação:** Para obter detalhes sobre diferentes modos de exibição e nomes de relatórios, consulte [microsoft 365 Reports-microsoft 365 groups](https://support.office.com/client/Office-365-groups-a27f1a99-3557-4f85-9560-a28e3d822a40).

 ## <a name="permissions"></a>Permissões

-Uma das seguintes permissões é obrigatória para chamar esta API.
-Para saber mais, incluindo como escolher permissões, confira [Permissões](/graph/permissions-reference).
+One of the following permissions is required to call this API.
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 | Tipo de permissão                        | Permissões (da com menos para a com mais privilégios) |
 | :------------------------------------- | :--------------------------------------- |